 The factory-dealer relationship is anything but a level playing field, and unfortunately the behaviors of some manufacturers have necessitated state laws to protect dealers.
-These laws cover a myriad of issues, but one that is critical to your bottom line exists in 40 states, with more on the way.
+These franchise laws cover a myriad of issues, but one that is critical to your bottom line exists in 40 states, with more on the way.

-Based on favorable state laws, you are entitled to collect “retail” from your manufacturer for parts used in a warranty claim.
-No, retail is NOT list price or MSRP; in most cases it is clearly defined in the law.
+Based on favorable state laws, you are entitled to collect “retail” from your manufacturer for parts used in a warranty service claim.
+No, retail is NOT list price or MSRP; in most cases it is clearly defined in the warranty law.
 Basically, retail is what your customers pay you for a warranty-like repair.
 In a store with typical pricing and discounting practices, the mark-up normally falls in the 75% to 85% range.
 For dealers utilizing a list pricing model, you should expect something in the 60% range.
 So even in a conservative pricing environment, a dealer should expect to improve his warranty gross profit by 50%; however, something on the order of doubling the gross is very realistic.
 This is a one-time process, and does not need to be repeated, unless you materially change your parts pricing strategy.

-Following the manufacturer’s protocol –It’s critical to understand the factory’s guidelines for the inclusion or exclusion of various aspects of the submission; each of them have different rules, and they typically won’t disclose all of them to you.
+Following the Manufacturer’s Protocol –It’s critical to understand the factory’s guidelines for the inclusion or exclusion of various aspects of the submission; each of them have different rules, and they typically won’t disclose all of them to you.
 If you can determine what they are, you should follow them within reason; do not be combative, or send up “legal signals” out of the gate.

 Optimization –Absolutely key to this process is achieving the best possible result, and that can only be done through the proper selection of your submission sample – this is something that should not be left to chance or inferior technologies.
 Missing your mark-up by even a few points can cost you thousands every year, perpetually.
 Do yourself a favor, and explore this aspect with some attention to detail – it will be worth it to you in the long run.

-Factory Responses – In many cases your approval will not be smooth, and the manufacturer may rebut your calculations, or in some instances, summarily reject your submission.
-Responding in the proper manner is critically important, since it could be the difference between achieving a substantial increase in your warranty parts gross, or obtaining nothing at all.
+Factory Responses – In many cases, your approval will not be smooth, and the manufacturer may rebut your calculations, or in some instances, summarily reject your submission.
+Responding in the proper manner is critically important, since it could be the difference between achieving a substantial increase in your warranty parts gross or obtaining nothing at all.
 There are many dealers that have re-submitted two, three or four times over the course of a year or two, costing themselves multiple six figures in lost profit.

-The bottom line is that you have an extraordinary opportunity to receive a fair reimbursement for the parts utilized in the warranty work you perform.
+The bottom line is that you have an extraordinary opportunity to receive a fair warranty reimbursement for the parts utilized in the warranty service work you perform.
 If this process is approached in a judicious and professional manner, you can quite possibly double your warranty parts gross profit.
 There are many pitfalls for the uninformed, but tremendous upside for those that perform the submission process properly.

 For more information, Contact Armatus Dealer Uplift: 888-477-2228 or firstname.lastname@example.org.
-Armatus has performed over 2,600 successful retail warranty parts submissions to 24 manufacturers in 40 states.
+Armatus has performed over 3,800 successful retail warranty parts submissions to 28 manufacturers in 49 states.